privatenumber/esbuild-loader/README.md

 While this ensures your code can run smoothly across various environments, note that it can bloat your output code (like Babel).

-By default, the target to `esnext`, which means it doesn't perform any transpilations.
+The default target is `esnext`, which means it doesn't perform any transpilations.

 To specify a target JavaScript engine that only supports ES2015, use the following configuration in your `webpack.config.js`: